Ticketing FAQ

 My application was successful.
 How will tickets be distributed?

-The Ticketing Officer must be notified of any change of address by the 26th of May 2024.
+The Ticketing Officer must be notified of any change of address by the 1st of June 2025.
+It is the ticket holder’s responsibility to ensure that the address provided to the committee is correct.
 The Committee accepts no responsibility for tickets delivered to an incorrect address through lack of notification.
+No tickets will be distributed via mail under any circumstances.

 What type of identification will I need in order to enter the ball?

-All tickets will be registered by name to the ticketholder (tickets will have printed on them the names of the ticketholder and any guest), and photo identification for the ticketholder will be required to gain entry into the Ball for themselves and any guest.
-The only acceptable form of identification is a driver’s license, or a passport.
+All tickets will be registered by name to the ticket holder (tickets will have printed on them the names of the ticket holder and any guest), and photo identification for the ticket holder will be required to gain entry into the Ball for themselves and any guest.
+The only acceptable form of identification is a driver’s license, provisional driver’s license, or a passport.
 Cambridge University cards will not be accepted.
-Trinity College photographic identification will be required to enter with an internal ticket.
+Biometric Residence Permit (BRP) Cards will no longer be accepted as a valid form of identification for entry into the 2025 ball.
 Guests must accompany the ticket holder throughout the entire entry procedure and provide valid photographic identification confirming both their identity and that they are over the age of eighteen.
-Again, the only acceptable form of identification is a drivers’ license, or a passport.
+Again, the only acceptable form of identification is a drivers’ license, provisional drivers’ license, or a passport.

 What time is the latest admission to the ball?